 2.7 Effective Date.
 The word “Effective Date” shall mean the effective date of this Agreement, which is _____, 2015.

 2.8 Housing Voucher or Voucher.
-The term “Housing Voucher” or “Voucher” shall mean a direct subsidy that assists very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
+The term “Housing Voucher” or “Voucher” shall mean a direct subsidy that assists very low-income families, the elderly, and the disabled, including Section 8 and VASH vouchers, to afford decent, safe, and sanitary housing in the private market.
 Housing assistance is provided on behalf of the family or individual, which allows participants to find their own housing, including single-family homes, townhouses and apartments.

 2.9 LUMO.
 The term “LUMO” shall mean the Land Use Management Ordinance of the